 Logs consist of date system name and event detail like

 Aug 1 05:39:30.992: %LINK-3-UPDOWN: Interface Ethernet0/0, changed state to up

 Here Aug 1 05:39:30.992 is date info, %LINK-3-UPDOWN is subsystem info which says the log is about port, Interface Ethernet0/0, changed state to up says that the ethernet 0/0 interface is changed to up.
-This log can be seem simple but a lot of logs means special things.
-If you properly correlate the you can get a lot of info about the whole system especially from security perspective.
+This log can seem simple but a lot of logs means special things.
+If you properly correlate you can get a lot of info about the whole system especially from a security perspective.
 But the first step is collecting logs from the systems.
 There is a lot of log collection ways but the systems may not provide all of them.
-Network devices generally use syslog technique which uses udp packets and port 514 to transmit logs.
-In the most simple way logs transmitted without any CIA (confidenciality, integrity, availibility).
-To collect log we need a syslog server which accepts syslog from network.
-We assume it is setup correctly.
-No we will configure cisco switch to send logs.
+Network devices generally use Syslog technique which uses UDP packets and port 514 to transmit logs.
+In the most simple way logs transmitted without any CIA (confidentiality, integrity, availability).
+To collect log we need a Syslog server which accepts Syslog from the network.
+We assume it is set up correctly.
+No, we will configure the Cisco switch to send logs.

-Set ip address of the log server here if the switch has name resolution you can use host name.
+Set IP address of the log server here if the switch has name resolution you can use a hostname.

-This step is important because we setup the log level. making log level high make a lot of logs especially if the system is core system, but it is very useful to see all details about events. debug is level 7 and emergency is level 0 you can select this according to your needs.
+This step is important because we set up the log level. making log level high make a lot of logs especially if the system is the core system, but it is very useful to see all details about events. debug is level 7 and emergency is level 0 you can select this according to your needs.

-This is lconfig is usefull if you collect logs from more than one system.
-Logs from a lot of systems are separated by their source ips.
-With this option you set your source interface and source ip.
+This is config is useful if you collect logs from more than one system.
+Logs from a lot of systems are separated by their source IP’s.
+With this option, you set your source interface and source IP.

-Syslog uses facillity to separate logs.
+Syslog uses the facility to separate logs.
 You can use this option like the source interface but you have not a lot of space to use.